Rights and Responsibilities

 charged with sexual misconduct will be subject to College disciplinary

 procedures, whether or not prosecution under New York State Criminal Statutes

 will make every effort to be responsive and sensitive to the victims of

 of the victim and prevention of continued trauma is the College's priority.

 When the victim and the accused live in the same residence hall, an immediate

-hearing with the Director of Judicial Affairs will be held to determine
+hearing with the Director of Student Conduct will be held to determine

 the need for modifying the living arrangements.
 Assistance for any other